-The tool “Cytogenetics” offers the search for currently available data on genome size, chromosome number, and ploidal level.
-Currently, ca. 15% and 60% out of the 3660 species from the Brassicaceae are incorporated in BrassiBase for genome size and chromosome numbers, respectively.
-Taxonomic ranks from genera and species up to subspecies are searchable.
+The “Cytogenetics Tool” offers the search for currently available data on genome size, chromosome numbers, and ploidal level, and currently ca. 14% and 55%, respectively, out of the 3977 species from the Brassicaceae are incorporated in BrassiBase for genome size and chromosome numbers, respectively.
+Taxonomic groups from genera and species down to subspecies are searchable.

 The search field accepts scientific plant names, i. e. names of genera or Brassicaceae tribes.